Mental Health Facilities Buckhannon, WV

 United Summit Center Upshur County

 United Summit Center Upshur County is a mental health clinic in Buckhannon, West Virginia, located at 4 Northridge Drive, Suite 120, 26201.
 United Summit Center Upshur County offers telemedicine/telehealth and outpatient treatment.
-United Summit Center Upshur County provides dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
-Some other services provided by United Summit Center Upshur County include psychosocial rehabilitation services, assertive community treatment and court-ordered outpatient treatment.
+United Summit Center Upshur County provides integrated dual diagnosis disorder treatment, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Some other services provided by United Summit Center Upshur County include assertive community treatment, suicide prevention services and psychosocial rehabilitation services.

 Learn More